mikrono/tModLoaderWiki_kr_ko/GlobalNPC.md

 ### public virtual bool StrikeNPC(NPC npc, ref double damage, int defense, ref float knockback, int hitDirection, ref bool crit)

 Allows you to use a custom damage formula for when an NPC takes damage from any source.
 For example, you can change the way defense works or use a different crit multiplier.
 Return false to stop the game from running the vanilla damage formula; returns true by default.

+### public virtual void BossHeadSlot(NPC npc, ref int index)

+Allows you to customize the boss head texture used by an NPC based on its state.

+### public virtual void BossHeadRotation(NPC npc, ref float rotation)

+Allows you to customize the rotation of an NPC's boss head icon on the map.

+### public virtual void BossHeadSpriteEffects(NPC npc, ref SpriteEffects spriteEffects)

+Allows you to flip an NPC's boss head icon on the map.